 In 1906 William Watson married Ada Grace Sanborn from Hebron, New Hampshire.
 He was 46 and she was 34.
 Ada quickly became a major factor in their business.
+They would never have children, but she was important in the growth and success of their businesses.
 In 1913 Ada took over the golf equipment company and moved their one-room office to the Knickerbocker building on South Olive St. in downtown L.A., taking over half the eighth floor (seven rooms) in 1922.
 Now, Watson could devote all his time to designing and constructing golf courses.
 Ada visited some work sites with him to learn the supply-side of the construction business and began ordering the construction supplies.
 For example, in Watson's 1911-1912 building of Westmoreland Country Club in Evanston, IL, Ada obtained the raw material to make a 25-foot-deep gravel bed under the golf course.